Procrastination

 many books and woman putting her head on the desk

-Procrastination is the scientific term for pathological procrastination.
-Procrastination is a serious work disorder and can affect private everyday activities as well as school, academic and professional activities.
+Procrastination is the scientific term for pathological postponing behavior.
+In contrast to everyday procrastination, this is a serious work disorder and can affect both private and school, academic and professional activities.

 • Structuring work behavior